freyadam/neural_lib/README.md

 # neural_lib

-neural_lib is a C++ library for feed-forward networks.
+neural_lib is a C++ library for feed-forward neural networks.

 ## External dependencies